 Dolores Watershed and Resilient Forest Collaborative

-Stakeholders interested in the protection of the Upper Dolores River watershed have begun meeting to assess wildfire risks to the watershed and to determine a course to accelerate forestry practices and projects that protect or restore watershed health.
-FireWise is facilitating the dialogue with partners, including the USFS, BLM, CSFS, Dolores Water Conservancy District, county and town governments, timber industry representatives, Dolores Fire Protection District, San Juan Citizens Alliance, The Nature Conservancy, Trout Unlimited, Mountain Studies Institute, and the Colorado Third Congressional District as well as a number of retired foresters and hydrologists in the area.
+Stakeholders interested in the protection of the Upper Dolores River watershed have been meeting since August 2015 to assess wildfire risks to the watershed and to determine a course to accelerate forestry practices and projects that protect or restore watershed health.
+FireWise is facilitating the dialogue with partners, who include the USFS, BLM, CSFS, Dolores Water Conservancy District, county and town governments, timber industry representatives, Dolores Fire Protection District, San Juan Citizens Alliance, The Nature Conservancy, Trout Unlimited, Mountain Studies Institute, and the Colorado Third Congressional District as well as a number of retired foresters and hydrologists in the area.

 Biomass Working Group